5/7/2025

 Chief Financial Officer

-I mean the teams have been doing a great job, you know, actually for a couple years now with regards to managing that balance between investments and cost containment and alignment of our structure according to the various profiles of our business.
+I mean, the teams have been doing a great job, you know, actually for a couple years now with regards to managing that balance between investments and cost containment and alignment of our structure according to the various profiles of our business.
 And that, you know, it has just basically continued.
-And we've been especially been diligent on the, you know, kind of called discretionary cost side.
-The past three months or so, especially with the increased uncertainty that we've been seeing in our end markets, you know, the time of uncertainty is the last time that you want to shift gears with regards to accelerating investment or any kind of discretionary spend.
-So, you know, I think the outperformance we saw in our margin was a combination of the revenues coming in as we had expected, but, you know, really holding back on the cost, seeing the kind of uncertainty build throughout the quarter that we did just to make sure that we're extremely well prepared for fiscal year 26 in particular when these uncertainties, you know, start to become more certain.
+And we've been, especially been diligent on the, you know, kind of called discretionary cost side the past three months or so, especially with the increased uncertainty that we've been seeing in our end markets.
+You know, at times when uncertainty is lacking, the last time that you want to shift gears with regards to accelerating investment or any kind of discretionary spend.
+So, you know, I think the outperformance we saw in our margin was a combination of the revenues coming in as we had expected, but, you know, really holding back on the cost, seeing the kind of uncertainty build throughout the quarter that we did, just to make sure that we're extremely well prepared for fiscal year 26 in particular when these uncertainties, you know, start to become more certain.

 speaker